FREE SHIPPING on orders of $85 or more

 Another 24 words(2 lines of text) are included under the topic Early Baez Notables in all our PDF Extended History products.

 Austria was made a republic after the First World War.
 The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
 Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
 Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Baez or a variant listed above:

-Baez Settlers in the United States in the 18th Century
+Baez Settlers in United States in the 18th Century

-Baez Settlers in the United States in the 19th Century
+Baez Settlers in United States in the 19th Century

-Baez Settlers in the United States in the 20th Century
+Baez Settlers in United States in the 20th Century

 The Baez Family Crest was acquired from the Houseofnames.com archives.
 The Baez Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.